 The idea of unicorn dating can sound exciting and, in fact, can lead to some pretty interesting experiences for everyone involved.
 However, there are also potential pitfalls to be aware of.
-Read on for 10 things to consider before you even start to look for someone who fits the bill.

 1. Decide what you are looking for in a unicorn dating scenario